A therapist’s website needs to be 100% authentic

 Library photographs won’t do, they feel inauthentic

 Photographs taken in a studio aren’t as appealing as those taken in natural light, they seem (they are) staged.
-This takes away from the authenticity of the offering
+This takes away from the apparent authenticity of the offering

-Too much text is unhelpful, your visitor will almost certainly prefer something calm, something that won’t feel overwhelming
+Too much text is unhelpful, your visitor will almost certainly prefer something calm, spare, something that won’t feel overwhelming

 Genuinely useful information around your particular therapy will promote you as an expert which in turn can help with search engine ranking